MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/overview.md

 title is added to the subsection header in the summary in the format \<Build Job Name\> - \<Run Title\>.

 #### Advanced
 - <a name="noCertCheck">**Disable NodeJS certificate check:**</a> Check this option if your Team Foundation Server is using a self-signed or corporate SSL certificate and your build agent version is lower than 2.117.0.
 The option disables the certificate chain validation of NodeJS.
 Please read [here](https://github.com/MicrosoftPremier/VstsExtensions/blob/master/BuildQualityChecks/en-US/NodeJSAndCertificates.md) for details.

+### Task Variables
+In addition to parameters visible in the task UI there are a few variables you can set to affect the tasks behavior:

+- **BQC.ForceNewBaseline:** You can set this variable (usually when queueing a new build) to _true_ to force the policies to ignore an existing baseline build.
+This essentially creates a new baseline for future builds.
+This is especially helpful if there was a larger refactoring or redesign that resulted in a big change in code coverage and you need to establish a new base value.
+The default value is _false_.

+- **BQC.LogRawData:** You can set this variable to _true_ to enable logging of raw JSON data read by the task.
+In most cases you should not use this option as it does increase the log size of the task and may show sensitive data in the log file.
+However, this data is very helpful in support scenarios.
+Note that this variable only takes effect if the variable _System.Debug_ is also set to _true_.
+The default value is _false_.

 ### Common Usage Scenarios